drweb86/GIMP-Windows-Store-Setup/README.md

 # Workflow

-1. Open "src\DownloadInstaller\DownloadInstaller\DownloadInstaller.sln" in Visual Studio and Click F5
+1. Open "src\Prepare.sln" in Visual Studio and launch it (F5) 2.
-2.